Anthony Feinstein

-Anthony Feinstein (born December 14, 1956) is a Professor of Psychiatry at the University of Toronto and a neuropsychiatrist.
+Anthony Feinstein (born December 14, 1956) is a professor of psychiatry at the University of Toronto and a neuropsychiatrist.
 His research and clinical work focuses on people with multiple sclerosis, traumatic brain injury and Conversion Disorder.
 He has undertaken a number of studies investigating how front-line journalists are affected by their work covering war and man-made and natural disasters.

 Education

 Born in Johannesburg, South Africa, Feinstein received his medical degree from the University of Witwatersrand.
 He completed his Psychiatry training at the Royal Free Hospital in London, England.
 His MPhil and PhD degrees were obtained through the University of London.
-After obtaining his PhD, he worked as a Senior Registrar at the Maudsley Hospital in London before taking up an appointment at the University of Toronto where he is currently a Professor of Psychiatry and a clinician scientist at the Sunnybrook Research Institute.
+After obtaining his PhD, he worked as a Senior Registrar at the Maudsley Hospital in London before taking up an appointment at the University of Toronto where he is currently a professor of psychiatry and a clinician scientist at the Sunnybrook Research Institute.]

 Multiple sclerosis

 Over a three decade period, Feinstein's work has focused on determining brain imaging correlates of depression and pseudobulbar affect in people with MS. He has also developed computerized methods of detecting cognitive dysfunction, with a particular emphasis on the use of distracters.
-A third strand to his MS work relates to defining the cognitive and functional neuroimaging changes associated with the use of cannabis (marijuana) in people with MS. His research has been funded by the Multiple Sclerosis Society of Canada, the Canadian Institute of Health Research and the Progressive MS Alliance.
+A third strand to his MS work relates to defining the cognitive and functional neuroimaging changes associated with the use of cannabis (marijuana) in people with MS. His research has been funded by MS Canada, the Canadian Institute of Health Research and the Progressive MS Alliance.]